teson2000/REST-x/upload.md

     PUT /customers/53/logo_file

-The original filename may be supplied
+The original filename may be supplied.

     PUT /customers/53/logo_file?FILE_NAME=myLogo.png

 The file-name should be url-encoded and in same char-set as API (normally UTF-8)

 ## Partial upload
 Upload may be split into sections to allow progress feedback.
+Chunks may be 10 or 100.

     PUT /customers/53/logo_file?PART=1/10

-On final part, md5-checksum may be provided to validate upload
+On final part, file-name and md5-checksum may be provided to validate upload

     PUT /customers/53/logo_file?PART=10/10&MD5=d41d8cd98f00b204e9800998ecf8427e